openwdl/wdl/versions/development/SPEC.md

 =======
 ### Optional literals

-Any non-optional value can be wrapped into an optional value by assigning it to an optional variable:
+Any non-optional value can be  turned into an optional value by assigning it to an optional variable:

 ```WDL
 Int? maybe_integer = 5